ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 IMAGE_INSTALL:append = " libraw"
 ```

-Note: The space before the`"libraw"` must not be omitted; this is a requirement of the BitBake append syntax.
-Omitting the space will result in an error when concatenating the package name with the previous entry.
+**⚠️Note: The space before the`"libraw"` must not be omitted; this is a requirement of the BitBake append syntax.
+Omitting the space will result in an error when concatenating the package name with the previous entry.**

 Once saved, rebuild the image; the new packages will be automatically included in the root filesystem.
 After flashing the image, check whether the package is present in the /usr/lib directory: